sparkfun/SparkFun_Thing_Plus_ESP32_C6/docs/hardware_overview.md

 The board has a 2-pin JST connector to connect a single-cell Lithium Ion (LiPo) battery for battery-powered applications.
 It also has an MCP73831 battery charger to charge an attached battery and a MAX17048 fuel gauge to monitor battery voltage levels over I<sup>2</sup>C. The charge rate is set to <b>214mA@3.3V</b>.
 The MCP73831 receives power from the V_USB line so it only is powered when <b>5V</b> is provided either over USB or the V_USB PTH pin.
 If applying voltage directly to the V_USB pin make sure it does not exceed <b>5.5V</b>.

 ## Pinout & Qwiic Connector

+Next up let's take a look at the Thing Plus pinout and Qwiic connector on this board.

 <figure markdown>
 [![Photo highlighting through-hole pinouts.](./assets/img/Thing_Plus_C6-PTHs.jpg){ width="600"}](./assets/img/Thing_Plus_C6-PTHs.jpg "Click to enlarge")